kevingbb/lunchbytesNov2022/README.md

     ServiceBus.NamespaceName=$servicebusNamespace
 ```

-Now the application is deployed, let's determine the URL we'll need to use to access it and store that in a variable for convenience
+Now the application is deployed, let's determine the URL we'll need to use to access it and store that in a variable for convenience.

 ```bash
 # Get URLs